carlosedp/cluster-monitoring/Readme.md

 There are also options to set the ingress domain suffix and enable persistence for Grafana and Prometheus.

+The ingresses can use TLS with the default self-signed certificate from your Ingress controller by setting `TLSingress` to `true` and use a custom certificate by creating the files `server.crt` and `server.key` and enabling the `UseProvidedCerts` parameter at `vars.jsonnet`.

 After changing these parameters, rebuild the manifests with `make`.

 ## Quickstart